scott-griffiths/bitstring/doc/array.rst

     Pretty print the Array.

-    `fmt` defaults to the Array's current format, but any other valid Array format string can be used.
+    The format string `fmt` defaults to the Array's current ``dtype``, but any other valid Array format string can be used.

     A pair of comma-separated format strings can also be used - either only one format should specify a length or they both must specify the same length.
 For example ``'float32, hex'`` or ``'u4, i4'``.